 Valentine’s Day is renowned for being the most romantic day in the annual calendar, giving couples the chance to express their love through the art of thoughtful gestures and the exchanging of gifts.

 As the culture of gift giving grows year on year for Valentine’s Day, the pressure to find the perfect gift which really says ‘I love you’ can be increasingly difficult.
-In a recent exposé by the Mirror, women reveal some of the worst presents they have received on Valentine’s Day with a tin of baked beans at the top of that list!
+In a recent exposé by Red Tricycle, women reveal some of the worst presents they have received on Valentine’s Day with a rubbish bin close to top of the list!
 In this article, a recent study claims over half of women have been disappointed by their partners efforts on Valentine’s Day so it seems we still have some work to do to make sure we are choosing the right gifts for our partners.

 Our Japanese gift giving guide looks at some of our favourite gift ideas to make your loved one smile this Valentine’s Day, avoiding any baked bean related disasters!